KevRitchie/KevRitchie.github.io/_posts/2020-11-22-first-steps-with-microsoft-graph.markdown

 Recently an opportunity presented itself to put it to use.
 Creating a visitor booking in application.
 The application was built using Blazor (Server Side) with Telerik components and has a SQL Server Databases on the backend to store visit information.

-The requirement was as simple one.
+The requirement was a simple one.
 Record some visitor information, agreement to Health & Safety policy, select an employee and notify that employee that a visitor has arrived to see them.
 As this blog post is about Microsoft’s Graph, I’ll keep the details to just that.

 **Getting Started**

-To get started we’ll need to download the Microsoft.Identity.Client Nuget package.
+To get started we’ll need to download the Microsoft.Identity.Client Nuget package into our project.
 This will allow us to create the ConfidentialClientApplicationBuilder to generate a token to pass in the request headers when we communicate with the Graph.

 Next, we’ll need to store a reference to our authentication authority (https://login.microsoftonline.com/), Tenant ID, Client ID and Client Secret.
 For the purpose of this application as it’s internal to us, we’ll store the details in our appSettings.json file.
 For any customer-based applications we would be storing these details in the [Azure Key Vault](https://azure.microsoft.com/en-gb/services/key-vault/).